 The following fall we will ask the question: What do Christians believe?
 For over 1500 years the Apostles' Creed has served as a useful and memorable summation of central Christian beliefs.
 It is laid out in Trinitarian fashion with a paragraph on the Father, the Son, and the Holy Spirit.

 The Fruit of the Spirit

 After considering what Christians believe, we will ask the question: How should Chrisitans live?
 For, as the Apostle James has said, 'Faith by itself, if it does not have works, is dead.'
 And dead faith is surely no faith.
 Christian ethics then is of central importance.
 We will alternatively use Galatians 5.16-25 and Jesus' Sermon on the Mount.

 The Lord's Prayer

 Not only do Christians believe certain things and live in certain ways, Christians also pray.
 And this praying looks quite different than we might originally imagine prayer to look.
 But that is no surprise, for our God is a God who is quite different than one that we could bring to life in our imagination.
-We will use Jesus' words in Matthew 6.5-14 as our starting point.
+We will use Jesus' example in Matthew 6.5-14 as our starting point.

 In addition to believing certain things, having a certain life ethic, and praying for things that align with God's character, Christians also read certain things.
 We will focus not just on what Christians read (the Bible) but also how Christians read.
 Since the beginning, Christians have made it a priority to read together so we will practice that by spending an entire spring gathering together and simply reading Scripture together!